Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: A barycenter map for

 For all $n\in\mathbb{N}$, there are morphisms $S_n\to U_n\to T_n$.
-If $|U_n|$ is bounded, then there is a $G$-equivariant Lipschitz map from $U$ to $T$.
+If $|U_n|$ is bounded, then there is a $G$-equivariant Lipschitz map $h:U\to T$.
 By \cite[Lemma~2.3]{BGH}, either $U$ belongs to $\calo$ (in which case we are done) or else $U$ is a tree with dense $G$-orbits.
-In the latter case, it follows from \cite[Lemma~2.2]{BGH} that there exists a $G$-equivariant alignment-preserving map from $U$ to $T$, and from \cite[Corollary~13.4]{GH1} we deduce that $U$ is equivalent to $T$.
+In the latter case, it follows from \cite[Lemma~2.2]{BGH} that $h$ is alignment-preserving, so $U$ is equivalent to $T$.

-We can therefore assume that $|U_n|$ diverges to $+\infty$.
+We can therefore assume, up to passing to a subsequence, that $|U_n|$ diverges to $+\infty$.
 We aim to prove that $U$ is arational and equivalent to $S$; the lemma will follow from this fact.

 Since $\Tilde S_n$ converges to $S$ which has dense orbits, the covolume $\vol(\tilde S_n)$ of $\Tilde S_n$ tends to $0$.
 For every $n\in\mathbb{N}$, as $f_n$ is optimal, we can find a nonperipheral element $g_n\in G$, whose axis is legal (i.e.\ $f_n$ is an isometry when restricted to the axis of $g_n$) and with $||g_n||_{\Tilde S_n}\leq 2 \vol(\tilde S_n)$, so $||g_n||_{\Tilde S_n}$ tends to $0$.
 Since $g_n$ is legal, $||g_n||_{S_n}=||g_n||_{U_n}=||g_n||_{T_n}$.